Can You Recycle a House? How to Reduce Waste During Demolition and Remodeling Projects

 Similar to asphalt, concrete is often used in roads.
 At almost any size, concrete pieces can be crushed and combined with sand or soil to create road base.
 This provides a supportive base on which asphalt paving for roads can be applied.
 Many companies will pick up the concrete for a fee.
 Homeowners should ask if transportation is included, since concrete is bulky and heavy.

 Anyone who has recycled a can knows that aluminum is one of the most widely-recycled products in the world.
 The metal component of the roof matters, as some products are easier to recycle than others.
-Aluminum and steel, two common metals used in modern roofing, are lightweight, strong, and durable.
+Aluminum and steel, two common metals used in green modern roofing, are lightweight, strong, and durable.
 The roof is typically installed in panels that can be removed by a roofing professional.
 The metal is then taken to a facility where it is melted down and converted into hundreds of other products.

 Recycling metal roofing is part of a long tradition.
 Most of the metal roofs installed today contain some portion of recycled material.
 In some cases, up to 95 percent of the roof has been used as something else.
 Although many products that are technically recyclable often end up in the landfill, metal is practically guaranteed to earn a second purpose.